cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 ## "Bootiful Wanderlust" with Spring Boot and Spring Initializr

 Sometimes the hardest part of any project is getting started.
 You have to setup a directory structure for various project artifacts, create a build file and populate it with all library dependencies.
 This is where [Spring Initializr](https://start.spring.io/) comes into handy.
 [Spring Initializr](https://start.spring.io/) is ultimately a web application that can generate a [Spring Boot](http://projects.spring.io/spring-boot/) project structure for you.
 It doesn’t generate any application code, but it will give you a basic project structure and either a [Maven](https://maven.apache.org/) or a [Gradle](https://gradle.org/) build specification to build your code with.
 All you need to do is write the application code.
-[Spring Boot](http://projects.spring.io/spring-boot/), on the other hand, helps package the autonomous data microservice application as an uber-self-runnable-JAR (Java Application Archive) with an embedded application container ([Apache Tomcat](http://tomcat.apache.org/) - defaultly autoconfigured, [Jetty](http://www.eclipse.org/jetty/), (JBoss Undertow)[http://undertow.io/]).
+[Spring Boot](http://projects.spring.io/spring-boot/), on the other hand, helps package the autonomous data microservice application as an uber-self-runnable-JAR (Java ARchive) with an embedded application container ([Apache Tomcat](http://tomcat.apache.org/) - autoconfigured by default, [Jetty](http://www.eclipse.org/jetty/), [JBoss Undertow](http://undertow.io/)).
 [Spring Boot](http://projects.spring.io/spring-boot/) also became "de-facto" way to create Spring applications.

 ### Why Spring Boot?
 * It's suitable for Cloud Native Applications that follow the [12factor](http://12factor.net) patterns (developed by the Netflix engineering team)